BozoDev/roomba_wifi/roomba-control_esp8266/README.md

     * Use a multi-meter to measure/set the output of the DC-DC BEFORE connecting it to the ESP ;)
     * Also use e.g. USB 5V and measure the voltage at the place you'd connect to ESP-RX BEFORE you hook it up - just to make sure it's the desired 3.3V and all resistors are correctly connected
-    * I used 2 bread-board female jumper cables on the ESP-01 connector side and ran them out below the Roomba DC charging socket at the side.
+    * I used 2 bread-board female-female jumper cables on the ESP-01 connector side and ran them out below the Roomba DC charging socket at the side.
 One connected to GND and on RESET.